LIVE MASTERCLASS: 7 Strategies For Parents To Help Your Child Earn $100,000 College Scholarships & Ace The New 2024 Digital SAT. Enroll Free!

 The release time varies slightly by each testing center.

-Remember, the main sections take 3 hours and students receive 15 minutes in breaks to use.
+Remember, the main sections take 2 hours and 14 minutes to complete, and students receive 10 minutes of breaks to use.
 There’s also setup time and instructions before each section begins and the potential for an additional fifth section.

 Now that you know the time breakdown of the SAT, it will be up to you to learn how to best manage this time so that you can earn an impressive SAT score.